akuklev/akuklev.github.io/kotlin-series.md

 These ones enhance the type system, improving static safety and making the language throughout amenable to formal reasoning using both theorem provers and model checking based automated and semi-automated verification:
 - [Resources, lifecycles, and structured concurrency](kotlin_objects.pdf) (8 pages): Kotlin relies on scope-based resource management, but lacks mechanisms to enforce scope confinement, guarantee lifecycle safety, and rule out conflicting actions statically.
 We devise a mechanism addressing these issues in a manner compatible with structured concurrency and localized capturing in general.
 Our model can be seen as a generalization of Rust approach.
 - [Purity and explicit effects](kotlin_purity.pdf) (1 page): In many cases, high-order functions such as `sortWith(comparator)` only have meaningful behaviour if their arguments are pure functions.
 Type-level control over the purity of functions and data is essential to prevent nonsensical behaviour and dangerous vulnerabilities.
-- When liquid types become mature, we'll propose introducing them on top of the above extnesions for semi-automated verification.
+- Certified Kotlin: When liquid types become mature, we'll propose introducing them on top of the above extnesions for semi-automated verification.

 These ones help reducing boilerplate and increasing expressivity:
 - [Startup and dependency injection]() (?? pages): ...